Running Ulula

 plot_callback_func: function

-If not None, this must be a function that can be called with the signature plot_callback_func(sim, fig, panels, plot_type), meaning it accepts as parameters a simulation object, a matplotlib figure, a list of matplotlib axes objects, and a string that can be 1d, 2d, or movie to identify what kind of plot has been created.
-The function is called after every time a plot is created, and before it is saved or shown.
+If not None, this must be a function that can be called with the signature plot_callback_func(sim, fig, panels, plot_type), meaning that it accepts as parameters a simulation object, a matplotlib figure, a list of matplotlib axes objects, and a string that may be '1d', '2d', or 'movie' to identify what kind of plot has been created.
+The function is called after every time a plot is created and before it is saved or shown.

 movie: bool

-If True, a movie is created by outputting a frame at equally spaced times and running a tool to combine them (see movie_file_ext).
+If True, a movie is created by outputting frames at equally spaced times and running a tool to combine them (see movie_file_ext).

 movie_1d: bool